ibm-cloud-docs/vpc/file_storage_vpc_profiles.md

 | 4000 - 7,999 | 300 - 40,000 |
 | 8000 - 9,999 | 500 - 48,000 |
 | 10,000 - 16,000 | 1,000 - 48,000 |
 {: caption="Table 2.
-Available IOPS based on file share size." caption-side="top"}
+Available IOPS based on file share size." caption-side="bottom"}

 The total maximum IOPS is rounded up to the next multiple of 10 when the IOPS calculation results in IOPS less than or equal to 48,000 IOPS.
 {: note}